marijnh/Eloquent-JavaScript/18_http.md

 Another approach is to build your communication around the concept of ((resource))s and ((HTTP)) methods.
 Instead of a remote procedure called `addUser`, you use a `PUT` request to `/users/larry`.
 Instead of encoding that user's properties in function arguments, you define a JSON document format (or use an existing format) that represents a user.
 The body of the `PUT` request to create a new resource is then such a document.
 A resource is fetched by making a `GET` request to the resource's URL (for example, `/user/larry`), which again returns the document representing the resource.

-This second approach makes it easier to use some of the features that HTTP provides, such as support for caching resources (keeping a copy on the client for fast access).
+This second approach makes it easier to use some of the features that HTTP provides, such as support for caching resources (keeping a copy of a resource on the client for fast access).
 The concepts used in HTTP, which are well designed, can provide a helpful set of principles to design your server interface around.

 ## Security and HTTPS